| This is one episode I will never

 the moderate seas, but I was reveling in the conditions and, at long last,

 was able to fill my sails and show them what I could really do.
+We were about 8 days out - still 2 days from the Virgin Islands

 and had encountered squally, blustery conditions for several